redhatdemocentral/ocp-install-demo/README.md

 3. Follow displayed instructions to log in to your brand new OpenShift Container Platform!

-  - Admin User | Password: admin | admin
+  - Admin user and password: admin | admin

-  - Developer User | Passord: openshift-dev | devel
+  - Developer user and passord: openshift-dev | devel

 Supporting Articles